jasonzondor/vscode-dbt-runner/README.md

 5. Select the Snowflake account (if multiple configured)
 6. Enter private key passphrase (if not configured)

-The command will execute in a new terminal with the appropriate environment variables set.
+The command will execute in a terminal with the appropriate environment variables set.

+### Run Pre-Commit Checks

+Run pre-commit checks on all files:

+1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
+2. Type "DBT Runner: Run Pre-Commit Checks"
+3. This will run: `poetry run pre-commit run --all-files`

+**Note:** Make sure you've installed CI/CD packages during project setup by selecting the option when running "DBT Runner: Setup Project" and choosing the option "Yes - Include CI/CD packages (--with cicd)".

 ## Project Structure